devpranab/ToDoList-Client/README.md

 6. Complete The Backend Creating A Todo Controller
 7. How To Fetch Data From The API In React
 8. Add A Todo To MongoDB on React Frontend With A Post Request
+9. show all todos in ui
-9. Finish The Todo List With Update _ Delete Request To MongoDB
+10. Finish The Todo List With Update _ Delete Request To MongoDB
-10. Finishing Off The Todo App
+11. Finishing Off The Todo App